Regnard Raquedan, AI Solutions Architect & Tech Speaker, photographed in Toronto

 TechGuides — the work my wife Liza and I are doing in our own neighbourhood

-TechGuides is a digital literacy initiative my wife Liza and I run for families and seniors in Don Mills and Thorncliffe Park in Toronto.
+TechGuides is the outside-of-work project closest to home for me.
+My wife Liza and I run it for families and seniors in Don Mills and Thorncliffe Park in Toronto.
 We relaunched it in April 2026 with fresh AI-focused content, a live site, and a learning tool we built ourselves.

 The thinking is simple: The people with the most to gain from AI right now — families navigating a new country, seniors trying not to get left behind — are the people least likely to be served by the tools being built for them.
 TechGuides is our attempt to fix a small piece of that, in one neighborhood, with our own hands.
 If it works here, it can work elsewhere.